Mangnoppa/Battery-Checker-Script-for-mint-ubuntu/README.md

 The Makefile is under developement and is not tested with systemd.
 If you don't want to use an untested Makefile, follow the instructions from the original repository at https://github.com/rameshgkwd05/Battery-Checker-Script-for-mint-ubuntu

+# TODO
+- Open a window with dropdownlist, in/from Makefile, to choose for which battery the script should be installed

+- Make poll-interval variable

+- Make percentage variable

+- If sound is muted, only show a message -> no sound